DinoChiesa/get-gcp-access-token/README.md

    start from this working example and buid code for other scripting environments or platforms.
 Powershell, python, and etc.

-There are currently two examples:
+There are currently two examples here:

 * **getTokenWithUserAuth** - gets an OAuth token usable with Google APIs, based on user authentication.
 This uses a client that must be registered with Google